exasol/transformers-extension/doc/user_guide/user_guide.md

 BucketFS.
 We provide two different ways to load transformers models into BucketFS:

 ### 1. Model Downloader UDF
-Using the `TE_MODEL_DOWNLOADER_UDF` below, you can download the desired model from the huggingface hub and upload it to bucketfs.
+Using the `TE_MODEL_DOWNLOADER_UDF` below, you can download the desired model from the huggingface hub and upload it to BucketFS.

 ```sql
 SELECT TE_MODEL_DOWNLOADER_UDF(